Ray Cornbill: Early life

 Cornbill was born in 1937 in Birmingham, England.
 He began playing rugby career at age 11, at the famous “Public School,” King Edwards School.
-At 13, Cornbill’s family moved to Toronto, Canada.
-At 16 Cornbill joined the Toronto Barbarians men’s team.
+At 13, Cornbill's family moved to Toronto, Canada.
+At 16 Cornbill joined the Toronto Barbarians men's team.
 Cornbill enrolled at the University of Toronto and played for the university rugby team.

 Career

 Cornbill played for the Montreal Barbarians between 1962-1965 and captained the team in 1964.

 Cornbill moved to New York in 1965 and soon became a player/coach for the Manhattan Rugby Football Club.
 He captained the team between 1967 and 1969.
 In 1970 he became head coach of the Manhattan RFC and 1971 became the head coach of the Eastern Rugby Union representative side.

 In 1976 Cornbill joined the United States National Team program in 1976.
-He was on a panel of four national team selectors from 1976-83.
+He was on a panel of four national team selectors from 1976 to 1983.
 He shared head coach duties of the United States national rugby union team with Dennis Storer.
 In 1978, Cornbill became the head coach of the American Cougars side that toured South Africa and Rhodesia.
 He left the USA set up in 1983, but returned in 2000 as assistant coach.

-Cornbill was an assistant coach for New York Old Blue in 1986, and served as their head coach from 1988-90.
+Cornbill was an assistant coach for New York Old Blue in 1986, and served as their head coach from 1988 to 1990.